nyanyanyaemailguy/imgboard-php/README.md

-Simply add this file to the server and access it to get the files you need.
+Simply add mituba.php to the server and access it to get the files you need.
 Easy, right?